Sami-qc/qa-portfolio/fast-app-testing/test-cases/invalid-test-cases.md

 2. Click "Cancel Order"
 3. Close the confirmation popup or select cancel
 **Expected Result:**
-The order should remain active and no cancellation should be processed
+An error message should be displayed, and the cancellation should not be completed unless the server confirms it successfully.
 ---

 ### TC-NEG-004